pnnl/deimos/docs/source/getting_started/example_data.rst

 * The data referenced in the user guide are available `here <https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=749e436db868410383159b450b470eff>`_
 * The entirety of the data used in the DEIMoS manuscript are available `here <https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=a407f040a3d3422d94b1dde95fc0178c>`_
+* Use ftp://massive.ucsd.edu/v01/MSV000091746 as the FP Download Link (not the v07 folder shown in the above page)